New Zealand Anaesthesia Visiting Lectureships

 Dr Nicholas Lightfoot's presentation 'Can small scale anaesthesia research make a difference?
 Outcomes from New Zealand' and Dr Rob Burrell's presentation 'Sustainability: our world, our country, and our work' have been selected as the Anaesthesia Visiting Lectureships for 2020.

-Venues and dates for Visiting Lectureships for 2020 will be advertised in the New Year
+Venues and dates for Visiting Lectureships for 2020 are still to be confirmed

 ANZAEC established the NZ Anaesthesia Visiting Lectureship in 2008 to promote sharing knowledge and experience through outstanding presentations among anaesthesia departments and practices.